Manche: Climate

-The west coast benefits from the Gulf stream's influence, allowing for the naturalization of Mediterranean and exotic plants like mimosas, palms, and agaves.
+The west coast benefits from the influence of the Gulf Stream and this has enabled the naturalization of Mediterranean and exotic plants such as mimosas, palms, and agaves.

-There is often a sea breeze on the coast, which combined with tides contributes to quick temperature changes over a single day.
+There is often a sea breeze on the coast, which combined with tides, contributes to rapid temperature changes in the course of a single day.
 Sea temperatures can be very pleasant for swimming between June and October.

 Demographics

 Inhabitants of the department are called Manchots or Manchois.